Rfvgyhn/Gnomoria.ContentExtractor/README.md

 ## Other
 When unpacking data or skins, you may leave out the `-i` parameter if you have the Steam version installed in the default location.
 The tool will look in `%ProgramFiles(x86)%\Steam\steamapps\common\Gnomoria\Content\` (defined in `app.config` which you can change) for the proper files.

+Depending on your browser/OS options, you may have to "unblock" the .zip file before extracting it if you want to pack a skin.
+This is because the file's zone identifier is "internet."
+See http://superuser.com/a/590798/24745 for more details.